A Moment of Crisis and an Ethical Turning Point for Journalism

-This week the biggest inquiry into press corruption in Britain for a generation came to a close and a group of leading journalists were sent for trial on charges of shocking editorial misconduct.
+This week the biggest inquiry into press corruption in Britain for a generation came to a close and a group of leading journalists were sent for trial on various charges including conspiracy to intercept messages illegally.

 There could be no better moment for the Ethical Journalism Network to launch a new conversation on issues of journalism ethics, governance and media regulation.